 - The second problem is that whenever a person selected 0 - Not at all likely, they have a Value of 2, a selection of 1 has been stored as a 3, and so on.
 There are many ways to fix this, but the simplest way, which we will use here, is to type over the numbers in the Value column, entering values of 0 through 10 and pressing OK.
 When you do this, you will see that the average for Fruit & veg has dropped to 7.0.

 - The table has automatically computed a SUM value at the bottom.
 This is not so meaningful for this data.
-It can be removed by clicking on it (first click on the table, then click on SUM) and choosing from the Ribbon, Data Manipulation > Delete (Rows/Columns).
+It can be removed by clicking on it (first click on the table, then click on SUM) and choosing from the Ribbon, Data Manipulation > Hide (Rows/Columns).

 - Making sure you still have the table selected, press Home > Chart > Bar chart.